saferpay/sndbx/texts/fraugster.md

 In case of a success, the transaction response will aslo carry additional information inside the **FraudPrevention.Result** parameter.
 This can have one of two values **APPROVED** and **MANUAL_REVIEW**.
-In both cases, the transaction was indeed successful, however the latter indicates, that there may be issues with this transaction, which need to be reviewed manually, inside the Fraugster Fire backoffice.
+In both cases, the transaction was indeed successful, however the latter indicates, that there may be issues with this transaction, which need to be reviewed manually, inside the <a href="https://dashboard.fraugsterapi.com/">Fraugster Dashboard</a>.
 It is then up to you -the merchant-, to either accept, or decline this transaction.

 ```json